On AI and Data Technology Innovation in the Rail Industry. Interview with Gerhard Kress

 Our target is to become even more relevant for our customers and provide tangible value.

-Gerhard Kreß is responsible for Data services in Siemens Mobility Customer Service, aiming to build up new customer offerings enabled by data analytics for both rail vehicles and rail infrastructure.
+Gerhard Kreß is responsible for Data services in the Siemens Mobility GmbH, aiming to build up new customer offerings enabled by data analytics for both rail vehicles and rail infrastructure.

 Before that he was in Siemens Corporate Technology responsible for implementing the corporate big data initiative “Smart Data to Business” and he worked for 3 years in Siemens Corporate Strategy in the corporate program to refine the IT strategy for the Siemens businesses.
 There he was also responsible for setting up the Siemens big data initiative.